iamsitting/cxp-arduino-code/README.md

 This is where data processing functions and futrue functions are to be written.
 Function declarations are located in the H file.

+### testing.c

+This is where untested or feedback functions are written.
+Function declarations are located in the H file.
+Macros are in the globals file.

+### als.c

+This is where ALS functions are written.